Reagan Youth

-Reagan Youth is an American anarcho-punk band formed by singer Dave Rubinstein (Dave Insurgent) and guitarist Paul Bakija (Paul Cripple) in Queens, New York City in early 1980.
+Reagan Youth was an American anarcho-punk band formed by singer Dave Rubinstein (Dave Insurgent) and guitarist Paul Bakija (Paul Cripple) in Queens, New York City in early 1980.

 History

 Initial career (1980–1990)

-Rubinstein and Bakija attended Forest Hills High School, the same as that of the Ramones, when they formed their band.
+David Rubinstein and Paul Bakija met in Russel Sage JrHS and together attended Forest Hills High School, the same high school Simon and Garfunkel and the Ramones attended when they began.
 After rehearsals under the name Pus with a varying rhythm section, the group changed its name to Reagan Youth shortly before playing its first gig on August 22, 1980, with bassist Andy Bryan (Andy Apathy) and drummer Charlie Bonet (Charlie Tripper).
 Reagan Youth quickly gained a following and were soon playing the punk clubs of Manhattan.
-Bakija's physics teacher shaved his head at CBGB's one night and after that became associated with the band, hauling equipment in his Dodge Dart.
+Bakija's physics teacher at FHHS attended a Queens basement rehearsal.
+And he then attended a show at CBGB's; where once he had his head shaved; he became associated with the band at times hauling Paul's amps and equipment into the city from Queens in his Dodge Dart.
 After the band recorded a four-song demo in 1981, Bryan was replaced by Al Pike.
 Bonet departed soon after; after the band briefly rehearsed with Rubinstein filling in on drums, Steve Weissman joined full-time.
 They signed to the R Radical imprint.

 After graduation and the release of their first record, the seven-song Youth Anthems for the New Order EP, they began touring nationally and were regulars at the Sunday afternoon hardcore matinee shows at CBGB.
 In 1984, prior to a significant US tour, Pike and Weissman left the group, with Pike going on to join a formative version of Glenn Danzig's group Samhain briefly around this time.
 They were replaced by Victor Dominicis (Vic Venom) and Rick Griffith (Rick Royale) respectively.
 Griffith was later replaced in 1985 by Javier Madriaga (Johnny Aztec), who has also played drums in Lujuria, A.P.P.L.E., and Heart Attack.

 By the late 1980s the extensive touring had taken its toll on the group.
 Despite the many shows played and the relatively large album sales for a hardcore punk band, they continually found themselves broke.
-When Ronald Reagan left office in 1989, the band split up.
+After Ronald Reagan left office in 1989, the band split up.
 Despite their decision to disband, the group attracted the attention of the burgeoning punk label New Red Archives, with whom they signed a two-album deal.
 New Red Archives first re-released Youth Anthems for the New World Order with three additional outtakes as the Volume 1 LP.
 In 1990, Bakija (playing both guitar and bass), Madriaga, and Rubinstein recorded a final album, Volume 2.